 Holidays or holy days are Festivals are communal celebrations of significant events.
-Eight special Christian celebrations derive their sources from traditions that existed long before Christianity.
-Come and learn about eight Christian holidays with pagan origins.
+Eight special Christian celebrations derived from earlier Pagan traditions Come and learn about eight Christian holidays with pagan origins.

 The 8 Pagan Holidays We Celebrate

-Many of the traditional holidays or holy days are benchmarks for the changing of the seasons.
+Many of the traditional holidays or holy days are benchmarks for changing the seasons.
 These events often correlate with celestial alignments.

 Ancient cultures divided the year into eight festivals.
 The Wheel of the year is a practical way of measuring the days of the year.
 It is based on the annual movement of the Sun as it crosses the sky.
 It contains the two Solstices and Equinox and the midpoints between them.
 These 8 points move year-to-year depending on the actual celestial alignment of the Sun: